 But where are they?

-The buyers will help you understand big market needs, but they aren’t going to spoon feed you a great idea like The Big Lebowski.
+The buyers will help you understand big market needs, but they aren’t going to spoon-feed you a great idea like The Big Lebowski.

 That’s your job.

 Most will happily explain the flavor of the moment.
-If you’re quick, you can then come up with a movie idea that fits the current market trends.
+If you’re quick, you can then come up with a movie idea that fits the market trends.

-But who knows; maybe your zombie movie that was originally a vampire movie can be switched to a dystopian superhero movie.
+But who knows?
+Maybe your zombie movie that was originally a vampire movie can be switched to a dystopian superhero movie.

 Talk to producers

 Producers are the most likely people to buy your movie treatment.
+Sharing a well-structured film treatment example during a meeting can instantly show them you know what you’re doing.

 Talk to viewers